 The fellowship is a blend of critical and primary care, medical and surgical care, pediatric and geriatric care, inpatient and outpatient care, and acute and chronic care.
 The training program immerses the fellow in the full continuum of care from initial referral of the patient to the transplant center to placement on/maintenance of the waiting list to the transplant event to short-term and then long-term medical and surgical care of the transplant patient.

-- Ranked in the top 35 most-active kidney and pancreas transplant centers in the U.S.
+- Ranked in top 20 most-active kidney and pancreas transplant centers in the U.S.

-- The current waiting list includes more than 600 candidates, of which 50 percent are active, meaning they can receive offers
+- The current kidney waiting list includes 775 candidates, of which 66% are active.

 Education and Fellowship Goals

 At the completion of the program, the fellow should be able to function independently from an academic and clinical standpoint through the continuum of pre-, peri- and post-transplant patient care from medical, surgical, critical and long-term care perspectives and in the fields of:

 - Donor management and assessment